Civic intelligence infrastructure for the agent era.

 Akil MCP

 The agent-facing layer behind Akil.
-Connect AI assistants and automations to structured NYC public records across funding, property, procurement, lobbying, land use, licensing, housing, and neighborhood context.
+Connect AI assistants and automations to structured NYC public records across funding, property, procurement, lobbying, land use, licensing, housing, and neighborhood context, with source context and caveats kept visible.

 See MCP access →